pracsol/ModernDiskQueue/README.md

 ### Sync API

 Some internal warnings and non-critical errors are logged through `PersistentQueue.Log`.
-This defaults to stdout, i.e. `System.Console.WriteLine`, but can be replace with any `Action<string>`.
+This defaults to stdout, i.e. `System.Console.WriteLine`, but can be replaced with any `Action<string>`.
 This behavior has not changed from the legacy library.

 ## Removing or Resetting Queues